Skip to main content

 ImaginaryCTF rrng

 Imaginary CTF is not your classical weekend CTF.
 Instead, they have been publishing fun challenges almost every day since April 2021 – pretty impressive.
 I’ve been solving some of their challenges here and there.
-This one, from last month, was especially fun.
+This one, from last month, is especially fun.
 Also I wanted to try a jupyter notebook style write-up.
-Let me know if this helps comprehension or maybe too much mixing of code and text.
-The challenge states:
+Let me know if this helps comprehension or maybe is too much mixing of code and text.

 One Pixel Adversarial Attack - RCTF catspy